Lettuce soup: Preparation

-Lettuce is a primary ingredient, and several types of lettuce can be used, such as butter lettuce, Romaine (also known as cos) lettuce, Boston lettuce, green leaf lettuce and iceberg lettuce, among others.
+Lettuce is a primary ingredient, and several types of lettuce can be used, such as butter lettuce, romaine lettuce (also known as cos), Boston lettuce, green leaf lettuce and iceberg lettuce, among others.
 The lettuce may be chopped, torn, shredded or sliced into ribbons.
-Additional ingredients may include, but are not limited to, chicken stock, beef stock, cream, milk, wine, lemon juice, egg or egg yolk, meats, rice, potato, greens, sorrel, watercress, Swiss chard, escarole, peas, parsley/dried parsley, bread crumbs, onion, shallot, garlic, salt and pepper, among others.
+Additional ingredients may include chicken stock, beef stock, cream, milk, wine, lemon juice, egg or egg yolk, meats, rice, potato, greens, sorrel, watercress, Swiss chard, escarole, peas, parsley (or dried parsley), bread crumbs, onion, shallot, garlic, salt and pepper, among others.
 Some preparations purée all of the ingredients together, and some preparations are strained in a sieve.
 Lettuce soup is sometimes served with toast or rolls, either as a side dish or with the soup poured upon it.
 Sometimes croutons or chopped bacon are used in the dish or to garnish it.
 In French cuisine, lettuce soup is usually served poured atop thin slices of lightly toasted French bread.
 Some versions are served cold.
 Total calories can vary depending on the ingredients used.
 For example, versions that use milk may have fewer calories than those that use cream.